Salón de Mayo

 In Franqui's words the enterprise represented:

 a collective art, a socialist art, an art of liberty, of revolution, imaginative, convulsive, revolutionary, popular ...
 For the first time, during the night, revolutionary artists and the people created an imaginative reality.

 The Surrealists had dreamed of "a revolutionary imagination that could support social change" and this event, in the estimation of one art historian, "delivered the opportunity for Surrealist adherents to participate satisfactorily–if only briefly–in an act of solidarity with an actual revolutionary regime ... that accommodated both sensuality and revolutionary rectitude."
 The radical poet Alain Jouffroy wrote:

 The Collective Mural of Cuba represents a new cultural and historical reality through which the individual unconscious is for the first time in direct dialogue with the collective political conscious.
 The ideology of Che [Guevara] was present, as well as a sensuality, a festiveness, a delirium, a tenderness, friendship ... and it is enough that the Cuban revolution set the context in which revolutionary artists and intellectuals met, where hope for a reconciliation of the subversive imagination and revolutionary political reason become a reality.
 The riskiest venture for man today, which would allow him to communicate most directly with pleasure and death, is to participate in and dedicate himself to revolution.

 The Salón was a unique event under a regime that, in the words of a writer who was later imprisoned, "used every imaginable pretext to keep culture on a short leash".
 As a demonstration of vigorous self-expression, the Salón de Mayo has also been interpreted as a rejection of the Soviet Union's approach to artistic endeavor, an assertion on the part of Communist Cuba of its independence from the Soviet model.
 Within Cuba, the Salón de Mayo represented the high point of free artistic expression.
-Some in Cuba's cultural establishment resented the influence of foreigners and visiting intellectuals, and they took measures soon after it against writers identified as dissidents.
+Some in Cuba's cultural establishment resented the influence of foreigners and visiting intellectuals, and they took measures soon after against writers identified as dissidents.

 The Cuban government released a series of commemorative stamps that depicted 25 of the works included in the show.